 Starting wage depends on experience.
 In addition, you’ll receive benefits including health, vision and dental insurance, paid time off, a yearly bonus, matching 401k, and more.
 And someday we’ll start having in-office massages again - there’s just so much to look forward to!

 If you’re interested in the job, please submit a cover letter and resume to: [email protected]

-And finally, three important notes:
+And finally, two important notes:

 * A note about resumes: We’ve seen a lot of them, too.
 We like to be able to quickly understand what’s included.
 Organization is important.
 Writing about yourself in the third person is weird.